programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 |4|01|007|22394|01007|

-This table includes population statistics for both entire states and individual counties.
+This DF includes population statistics for both entire states and individual counties.

-State values can be identified because their county code (the last three digits) are **000** but the county numbers start at **001** and continue to cover all the counties in the state.
+State-wide values can be identified in the FIPS column because their county code (the last three digits) are **000**.
+County-level values start at **001** and continue to cover all the counties in the state.

-So the first row reports the total population for state **01** (Alabama), while the second row reports the population for county **001** (Autauga) in Alabama.
+In the DF above, row 0 reports the total population for state **01** (Alabama), while the  row 1 reports the population for county **001** (Autauga) in Alabama.

 Since our earlier DFs don't include rows with a FIPS number of ***XX*000** when we do a join/merge, the state figures will be ignored.